yrashk/es4j/docs/getting_started/overview.md

 One of ideas behind Eventchain architecture is to bring the "database layer" of the application closer to the application itself.
 The domain model is defined entirely in the host language (Java) and, unless a specialized remote storage is used, all storage is operated locally in the same process (VM).
 Think of the unikernel concept applied to applications/databases.
-There is no server to run, only your application server.
+There is no Eventchain server to run, only your application server.